- Slow down when eating and try to pay close attention to your body’s signals.

 - You feel sad, mad, tired, bored, and/or lonely.
 You treat yourself to a large dessert when you are feeling sad to make yourself feel better.

-- You see or smell a food that looks really tempting.
-You’re full from dinner but get a large tub of popcorn at the movies because it smells so good.
+- You see or smell a food that looks really good.
+You’re full from dinner but when your mom is prepping lunch for the next day, it looks good so you eat that too.

 - You’re used to eating at certain times, even though you’re not necessarily hungry at those times.
 You eat lunch at 12pm because it’s “lunch time” even though you aren’t really hungry for lunch because you had a late breakfast.